NT Eschatology—Letters 10

 it stirs up great fear—who can endure it?

-I will give signs in the heavens and on the earth — blood and fire and columns of smoke.
-The sun will be turned to darkness, and the moon to blood before the great and dreadful day of [Yahweh] comes.
-But everyone who calls on the [Yahweh’s] name will be saved; for on Mount Zion and in Jerusalem there will be security, as [Yahweh] has promised; and in Jerusalem, [Yahweh] will summon those who survive.
+I’ll give signs in the heavens and on the earth—blood and fire and columns of smoke.
+The sun will be turned to darkness, and the moon to blood before the great and dreadful day of Yahweh comes.
+But everyone who calls on the Yahweh’s name will be saved; for on Mount Zion and in Jerusalem there will be security, as Yahweh has promised; and in Jerusalem, Yahweh will summon those who survive.

 As to why was the “day of Yahweh” coming upon Jerusalem?
 Jesus tells us in Matthew 23:

 “How terrible it will be for you legal experts and Pharisees!
 Hypocrites!
 You build tombs for the prophets and decorate the graves of the righteous.
-You say, ‘If we had lived in our ancestors’ days, we wouldn’t have joined them in killing the prophets.’
-You testify against yourselves that you are children of those who murdered the prophets.
+You say, ‘If we’d lived in our ancestors’ days, we wouldn’t have joined them in killing the prophets.’
+You testify against yourselves that you’re children of those who murdered the prophets.
 Go ahead, complete what your ancestors did.
 You snakes!
 You children of snakes!
 How will you be able to escape the judgment of hell?
 Therefore, look, I’m sending you prophets, wise people, and legal experts.
-Some of them you will kill and crucify.
-And some you will beat in your synagogues and chase from city to city.
-Therefore, upon you will come all the righteous blood that has been poured out on the earth, from the blood of that righteous man Abel to the blood of Zechariah the son of Barachiah, whom you killed between the temple and the altar.
+Some of them you’ll kill and crucify.
+And some you’ll beat in your synagogues and chase from city to city.
+Therefore, upon you will come all the righteous blood that’s been poured out on the earth, from the blood of that righteous man Abel to the blood of Zechariah the son of Barachiah, whom you killed between the temple and the altar.
 I assure you that all these things will come upon this generation.”

 Again, back to Romans.